apache/iceberg/site/docs/hive.md

 ### Global Hive catalog

 From the Hive engine's perspective, there is only one global data catalog that is defined in the Hadoop configuration in the runtime environment.
-On contrast, Iceberg supports multiple different data catalog types such as Hive, Hadoop, AWS Glue, or custom catalog implementations.
+In contrast, Iceberg supports multiple different data catalog types such as Hive, Hadoop, AWS Glue, or custom catalog implementations.
 Iceberg also allows loading a table directly based on its path in the file system.
 Those tables do not belong to any catalog.
 Users might want to read these cross-catalog and path-based tables through the Hive engine for use cases like join.